hopenjin/AI_Diabetes_Diagnosis_System/README.md

 ## How to use the repo?
 1. Download or fork the repo to your local device.
-2. Install or update the Python package using the requirement_gpu_machine.txt and requirement_localhost.txt
+2. Install or update the Python package using the requirement_gpu_machine.txt and requirement_localhost.txt.
+The Python version we used is 3.9.
 ```bash
    pip install requirement_gpu_machine.txt
 ```